casey-turner/PawLink/README.md

 # Major To Do Items

-- Profile & dog photo upload (and possibly edit)
+- Profile & dog photo upload (and possibly edit) :ballot_box_with_check:
-- Rates Form and associated isset conditions, distinguishing dog walkers from owners
+- Rates Form and associated isset conditions, distinguishing dog walkers from owners :ballot_box_with_check:
 - Dog walker search functionality
 - Booking Form functionality
+- Messaging functionality
-- Display of all registered dogs as "Wall of Dogs" using masonry.js
+- Display of all registered dogs as "Wall of Dogs" using masonry.js :ballot_box_with_check: